kieranelby/UbiTok.io/docs/index.md

 - BNT (Bancor), VERI - smart reserves

 ## How does UbiTok.io compare to other decentralized exchanges?
-As far as we know, UbiTok.io is the first decentralized exchange to meet the following three tests:
+UbiTok.io is the first decentralized exchange to meet the following three tests:
- - our clients don't need to install any special P2P software;
+ - clients don't need to install any special P2P software;
- - we don't use an off-chain matching engine so we have no servers to shut down or be hacked;
+ - no off-chain matching engine so no servers to shut down or be hacked;
- - we offer a [full limit order book](./trading-rules.md), giving clients the best possible price and the exchange features you expect.
+ - offers a [full limit order book](./trading-rules.md), giving clients the best possible price and the exchange features you expect.

 ## Who's behind UbiTok.io?
-Our founder and principal technologist has a background in algorithmic trading systems.
+UbiTok.io's founder and principal technologist, Kieran Elby, has a background in algorithmic trading systems.
 He previously spent over a decade building secure, high volume gambling sites for leading bookmakers.
 He first dabbled in bitcoin in 2013 before flipping to Ethereum in 2015.

 We're interested in growing our team in the near future - contact opportunities@ubitok.io.

 ## Are there downsides to being 100% on-chain?
 Yes - transaction times are much slower than a centralised exchange.
-This is hard to avoid - we need 1000s of Ethereum nodes worldwide to agree on the state of the orderbook (without trusting each other).
+This is hard to avoid - 1000s of Ethereum nodes worldwide need to agree on the state of the orderbook (without trusting each other).
 You won't find High Frequency Traders on UbiTok.io - not necessarily a bad thing for everyone else!
 We've also had to reduce the number of price levels offered to allow us to perform best execution on-chain - so you'll see prices like 1.23, not 1.2298502.

-## OK, but how do I withdraw cash from your exchange?
+## OK, but how do I withdraw cash from UbiTok.io?
-We're not planning to interface with the traditional banking system, so if you need cash in your bank account, you'll need to use a third-party to turn your Ethereum or Ethereum tokens into cash in a bank account.
-We are considering entering into a partnership to make this easier.
+UbiTok.io does not interface with the traditional banking system, so if you need cash in your bank account, you'll need to use a third-party to turn your Ethereum or Ethereum tokens into cash in a bank account.

 Over time, we're confident that withdrawing to cash in a bank account will become less necessary for many clients as:
- - More coins and tokens are built on top of Ethereum, so transactions stay on-chain;
+ - more coins and tokens are built on top of Ethereum, so transactions stay on-chain;
- - More companies like [Decentralized Capital](https://www.decentralizedcapital.com/) (no connection or endorsement) offer stable Ethereum tokens backed by fiat currency, so you can (effectively) hold fiat currency on-chain;
+ - more companies like [Decentralized Capital](https://www.decentralizedcapital.com/) (no connection or endorsement) offer stable Ethereum tokens backed by fiat currency, so you can (effectively) hold fiat currency on-chain;
- - More merchants accept payments in Ethereum or Ethereum-based tokens.
+ - more merchants accept payments in Ethereum or Ethereum-based tokens.

 ## What are your fees?
 How do UbiTok.io make money?
 Because we're not dealing with banks, or user sign-ups, or hosting providers, we have much lower costs than traditional exchanges.